-The Code and the Corporation's other corporate policies encourage employees, officers and directors to report any potential or perceived contravention of the Code either directly to senior management or through the Corporation's confidential ethics hotline, without fear of retaliation.
-The ethics hotline is operated by an independent third party that notifies the Vice President, Legal and Audit Committee Chair immediately upon receiving an anonymous complaint about any suspected unethical conduct or breach of Pason's policies.
-The Corporation's Vice President, Legal, in conjunction with other members of senior management, is tasked with handling inquiries and complaints, investigating violations, and providing quarterly reports to the Board on all matters related to the Code.
+Pason's Ethics Hotline is operated by an independent third party that notifies the Vice President, Legal and Audit Committee Chair immediately upon receiving an anonymous complaint about any suspected unethical conduct or breach of Pason's policies.
+The Vice President, Legal, in conjunction with other members of senior management, is tasked with handling inquiries and complaints, investigating violations, and providing quarterly reports to the Board on all matters related to the Code.